Yoast/developer/README.md

 ## Contribute

 Found a typo?
 Want to add some missing documentation?
-Feel free to fork this repository, make your desired changes and submit a pull-request.
+Feel free to fork this repository, make your desired changes and submit a pull-request...